Home :: Unusual Travel Destinations

 Travel to remote areas

 The more remote, the more unusual the travel because distance costs money and the 'faraway' isn't accessible to everyone.
 It's easier to get to Iceland than Greenland, the Faroe Islands and Outer Hebrides are less frequented than the Greek Islands, and a nip into the Saharan fringes of Morocco is far simpler than getting to the dunes of southern Algeria.
 The more remote the more unusual, but not necessarily better - just different.
 My most recent semi-remote journey, to Lake Song-Kul in Kyrgyzstan, reminded me how wonderful (and frustrating) it was to be cut off from the world for a few days.

 Adventure by its very nature is unusual - it is definitely not something we experience daily, whether it's an adventure sport (like whitewater rafting) or an adventurous journey (hiking the Haute Route between France and Switzerland or walking most of China's Great Wall).
 The mere act of conclusion or arrival is a stamp of victory over the unusual.
 Frankly, even trying gets a star in my book.

 It's a terrible name for it but sadly accurate.
 Here are some examples of this kind of travel:

 It is still unusual to travel to dangerous places (and that's a good thing).
-But if you feel so inclined (and I hope you're not, really) then hitting some of the world's strife spots would indeed qualify as unusual.
+But if you feel so inclined (and I hope you don't, really) then hitting some of the world's strife spots would indeed qualify as unusual.
 Please, though, stay out of harm's way.

 And let's not forget... sometimes we seek the exotic and unusual when it's sitting right on our doorstep.
 Look around and ask yourself: are there any unique travel destinations I keep putting off nearby?